Soridata - Data handling Transparency

 • #1 song in CircleChart Weekly

 "Time to Success" is not shared among the members of a group: Each member have their own Time to Success based only on their solo activities.
+Note that artists successful before 2010 might not show because most metrics used are limited to CircleChart (2010+) and Youtube (2008+), Music Show Awards are also tracked only starting 2007.

 Mainstream Level